haskell/cabal/doc/cabal-project.rst

         html-location: http://hackage.haskell.org/packages/archive/$pkg/latest/doc/html

-    The command line variant of this flag is ``--haddock-html-location`` for the ``haddock`` subcommand and
+    If passed on the command line,
-    ``--html-location`` for the ``v1-haddock`` legacy subcommand.
+    the argument may be quoted to prevent substitution by the shell.

     ::

         --html-location='http://hackage.haskell.org/packages/archive/$pkg/latest/doc/html'

-    Here the argument is quoted to prevent substitution by the shell.
     If this option is omitted, the location for each package is obtained using the package tool (e.g. ``ghc-pkg``).

 .. cfg-field:: haddock-executables: boolean